On the Big Island of Hawaii May 5th – May12th, 2014

 We drove back to explore the house.
 It is a large two-bedroom house with a lanai off of each of the two bedrooms.
 The living room has a vaulted ceiling and plenty of chairs, couches, a dining table computers, Direct TV and a sound system.
 However Richard is good at keeping busy so we really didn’t feel the need for electronics since this was a vacation.

 Some of the others went swimming before dinner.
 There is a large very neat and clean back yard with cyan colored water in the swimming pool.
 We rested a bit, or read Hawaiian books from the library by the front door.
-After dinner we sat around the dining room table and had great conversations until late.
+After dinner we sat around the dining room table and had great conversations until late in the evening .
 I think we all had a very enjoyable time.
 I know I did.
 Dean is really good at keeping the conversation going.

 Tuesday – The local birds gently woke us up most every day.